-UPDATE – February 16, 2021 – This bill has now passed the Maryland House and moves to the Maryland Senate.
-Keep watching our website for the next opportunity to speak up on behalf of cats for this bill.
+UPDATE March 24, 2021 – HB 146 passed in the Maryland House and is now with the Maryland Senate Education, Health & Environmental Affairs Committee for consideration.
+Keep watching our website for the next opportunity to speak up for this important bill to protect and improve cats’ lives.

 ORIGINAL – February 12, 2021 – A new bill now being considered in the Maryland legislature would ensure that a state government fund that has helped spay and neuter more than 70,900 cats and dogs will continue into the future, instead of expiring in 2022 as originally planned.